Build AI-Native SaaS with Nile and Prisma

 In this tutorial, you will learn about Nile's tenant virtualization features, while building a todo list application.
-We'll use Prisma as the ORM to interact with the database and Express as the web framework.
+We'll use Prisma as the ORM to interact with the database, OpenAI client to work with AI models, and Express as the web framework.

 1. Create a database